DanMcInerney/pymetasploit3/README.md

 ```

 Running session commands isn't as simple as console commands.
 The Metasploit RPC server will return a `busy` value that
-is True or False but determining if a session is done running a command and returning its output requires us to do it by
+is `True` or `False` with `client.console.consoles('1').is_busy()` but determining if a `client.sessions.session()`  is
- hand.
-For this purpose we will use a list of strings that, when found in the session's output, will tell us that the
+done running a command requires us to do it by hand.
+For this purpose we will use a list of strings that, when any one
- session is done running its command.
-Below we are running the `arp` command within the session.
-We know this command
+is found in the session's output, will tell us that the session is done running its command.
+Below we are running the
- will return one large blob of text that will contain the characters `----` if it's successfully run so we put that into
+`arp` command within the session.
+We know this command will return one large blob of text that will contain the
- a list object.
+characters `----` if it's successfully run so we put that into a list object.

  ```python
 >>> session_id = '1'